 US6 features a meta-story above the chapters and books in its Prologue, Medilogue and Epilogue.
 These are the Ghost-Writer's personal and first-person accounts of meeting our Cotagonists; Emit and Emvee from childhood.
 There is an awareness of who this ghostwriter is as is needed, yet there are twists as to when and why.

 - Differences?
-Though often mistaken for brothers, Emit and Seth are slightly different.
+Though often mistaken for brothers, there are differences.

-- 'Tis of Thee Ancient Persia calls America the "Great Satan" and Seth reacts.
+- 'Tis of Thee Persia calls America the "Great Satan" so Seth reacts.

-- Self Editing As a student, Emvee was quite vocal about certain issues.
+- Self Editing As a student, Emvee was quite vocal on certain issues.

 - And Spray Jack's strategic mind is both brilliant and scary as shit.

-- Backstage Access Though soft-spoken,'Irfaan seems to have hard news.
+- V'IP Access Though soft-spoken,'Irfaan has hard news.